chromium/chromium/docs/testing/web_tests.md

 code path.

-Consider the following when choosing between virtual test suites and flag-specific expectations:
+Consider the following when choosing between virtual test suites and flag-specific suites:

 * The
   [waterfall builders](https://dev.chromium.org/developers/testing/chromium-build-infrastructure/tour-of-the-chromium-buildbot)
   and [try bots](https://dev.chromium.org/developers/testing/try-server-usage)
   will run all virtual test suites in addition to the non-virtual tests.
-  Conversely, a flag-specific expectations file won't automatically cause the bots to test your flag - if you want bot coverage without virtual test suites, you will need to set up a dedicated bot ([example](https://chromium-review.googlesource.com/c/chromium/src/+/1850255)) for your flag.
+  Conversely, a flag-specific configuration won't automatically cause the bots to test your flag - if you want bot coverage without virtual test suites, you will need to follow [these instructions](#running-a-new-flag_specific-suite-in-cq_ci).

 * Due to the above, virtual test suites incur a performance penalty for the commit queue and the continuous build infrastructure.
 This is exacerbated by